MaheshRS/route-me/README.markdown

  *OR*

 Add MapView.frame, copy or alias all the resources the MapView/Map/Resources folder to the project.

-* Add `App Transport Security Settings` to the project.

 See the 'samples' subdirectory for usage examples.